ydnaroday/prnt.sc-scrape/README.md

 # prnt.sc-scrape
 Small toy program that will get random images from the prnt.sc website.

-Created for education purposes only.
-This website could contain sensitive images, which could be downloaded by this program.
-Use at your own risk.
+Created for educational purposes only.
+This website contains sensitive images, which this program could potentially download onto your machine.
+Be aware of how the applications you use handle your sensitive information, and be safe!

-### TODO
+### How to use

-* Use a python library instead of wget, although it works just fine.
-* Clean up command line argument input.
-* Make output prettier.
+* You need Requests, and BeautifulSoup.
+* Run the script and pass the amount of images wanted (default is 1).